triggermesh/docs/docs/guides/bridges/slack-to-confluent.md

 ![Secret creation](../../images/slack-confluent-bridge/secret-creation.png)

-## Create The Slack to Confluent Bridge
+## Create the Slack to Confluent Bridge

 We can proceed to create the Bridge now.
 Slack Event API needs the URL to send data to, that means we need to provide the URL first, then head to Slack Admin site to configure the bot that will serve for this integration.